 Taupo (Waikato) Civil Defence

-As soon as we become aware of a major network outage, we will supply regular updates to media (including radio, TV, print and web), Civil Defence, emergency services, and local government.
+As soon as we become aware of a major network outage, we will supply regular updates to media (including radio, print and web), Civil Defence, emergency services, and local government.

 We provide major updates via our website and use Facebook to get updates out regularly.
 Depending on the situation, these channels may or may not be available to everyone, but please trust that we know the importance of regular, accurate updates to keep you informed during all power outages.